-6C-2.
+- 6C-2.
 Deferral of bills without fiscal note.
-The bill or resolution for which a fiscal note has been requested shall include a notation of the requirement on the Legislative Research Council internet site for the bill or resolution.
-The completed fiscal note shall be displayed on the Legislative Research Council internet site before the bill or resolution may be placed on the second reading calendar.
-However, the presiding officer may place the bill or resolution on the second reading calendar if the presiding officer determines a fiscal note is no longer required.
+The bill or resolution for which a fiscal note has been requested must include a notation of the requirement on the Legislative Research Council website for the bill or resolution.
+The completed fiscal note must be published on the Legislative Research Council website before the bill or resolution may be placed on the second reading calendar.
+However, the presiding officer of a floor session may place the bill or resolution on the second reading calendar if the presiding officer determines a fiscal note is no longer required. - 6C-3.

-6C-3.
 Displaying fiscal note to bill or resolution.
-If a fiscal note is available, it shall be displayed on the Legislative Research Council internet site for the bill or resolution.
+If a fiscal note is available, it shall be displayed on the Legislative Research Council internet site for the bill or resolution. - 6C-4.

-6C-4.
 Retirement system actuarial statement.
-Each bill introduced affecting the benefits payable by the state or a local government retirement system shall have an actuarial statement displayed on the Legislative Research Council internet site for the bill.
-The actuarial statement shall be requested from the governing board of the retirement system affected and the statement shall identify the costs of the proposed change in the law as stated by the actuary for the affected retirement plan.
-If there is a doubt as to the need for an actuarial statement, the presiding officer shall make the final decision.
-After the bill is introduced, the actuarial statement shall be displayed on the Legislative Research Council internet site for the bill.
+Each bill introduced affecting the benefits payable by the state or a local government retirement system must have an actuarial statement displayed on the Legislative Research Council website for the bill.
+The actuarial statement must be requested from the governing board of the retirement system affected and the statement must identify the costs of the proposed change in the law as stated by the actuary for the affected retirement plan.
+If there is a doubt as to the need for an actuarial statement, the president pro tempore shall make the final decision for a Senate bill and the speaker shall make the final decision for a House bill.
+After the bill is introduced, the actuarial statement must be published on the Legislative Research Council website for the bill.